 ROI: A Smart Long-Term Investment

-While exterior waterproofing isn’t the cheapest home upgrade, it can yield a strong return on investment.
-According to industry estimates, foundation and waterproofing improvements can increase property value by 10% or more—especially in areas prone to rain, snow, or high water tables.
+Exterior waterproofing may not be the cheapest upgrade, but it provides excellent ROI.
+According to industry estimates, structural waterproofing and foundation improvements can increase your waterproof property value by up to 10% or more—especially in flood-prone areas or regions with high water tables.

 In some cases, waterproofing can even be the deciding factor in a successful sale.
 A buyer comparing two similar homes will likely choose the one with proven water protection and a history of preventive maintenance.